Vinylferrocene

 Vinylferrocene is the organometallic compound with the formula (C5H5)Fe(C5H4CH=CH2).
 It is a derivative of ferrocene, with a vinyl group attached to one cyclopentadienyl ligand.
 As the ferrocene analogue of styrene, it is the precursor to some polyferrocenes.
 It is an orange, air-stable oily solid that is soluble in nonpolar organic solvents.

 Vinylferrocene can be prepared by the dehydration of α-hydroxylethylferrocene, which is obtained from acetylferrocene.
+It can also be made by a Wittig reaction of ferrocenecarboxaldehyde.